sassoftware/model-management-resources/examples/README.md

 To delete model content logs, see [DeleteModelContentLogs.ipynb](./DeleteModelContentLogs.ipynb) in the examples directory.

 This project is licensed under the [Apache 2.0 License](../LICENSE).

+## Score Open-Source Models with CAS in SAS Viya 3.5
+SAS Model Manager in SAS Viya 3.5 provides the ability to score Python and R models within CAS.
+For Python models, the user must modify their Python model files.
+However, for R models, a user must modify their model files and verify details about the SAS Viya server.

+To score open-source models within CAS, see [ScoringOpenSourceModelsWithCAS.md](./ScoringOpenSourceModelsWithCAS.md) in the examples directory.

 ## Additional Resources
 * [SAS Open Model Manager: Help Center documentation](https://documentation.sas.com/?cdcId=openmmcdc&cdcVersion=1.2&docsetId=openmmug&docsetTarget=titlepage.htm&locale=en)